meshcloud/meshcloud-docs/docs/meshcloud.index.md

 of the meshStack platform.
 Be aware that meshStack might be rebranded in your organization and has a different name, but everything you find in the documentation will apply to the meshStack you are using as well.

-meshStack is useful for anyone that wants to use cloud services in their organization and manage their costs.
+meshStack is useful for anyone that wants to use platform services in their organization and manage their costs.
-Maybe you are a DevOps team that wants to create a few cloud projects in Microsoft Azure their projects across one or more cloud providers, or maybe you are a Project Manager that wants to manage the budget of a cloud project.
+Maybe you are an Application team that wants to create a few cloud projects in Microsoft Azure or Google Cloud, use an organization-specific service like an On-Premise network connector, or maybe you are a Project Manager that wants to manage the budget of a cloud project.

 The actual cloud platforms and services that are available to you depend on the setup of the meshStack and your organization.
 One organization might only offer Microsoft Azure, but another might offer all major cloud providers.
 Your meshStack will automatically